Maleeshapa/becool/README.md

 # becool

-This is a test web site for a Juice Bar created using html css
+This is a test web site for a Juice Bar created using html , css , bootstrap